-Once the cold weather arrives and the first snow falls, it's not uncommon for the next noticeable step in the change of season to be the hustle and bustle of our homes as the holiday season approaches.
+The arrival of cold weather and the first snowfall is often synonymous with the change of season and a certain amount of hustle and bustle in our homes as the holiday season approaches.
 This can be just as stressful for your pets as it is for you!

-Each pet is unique and will show its own signs of stress, but until you know your pet's tendencies and reactions, you can generally rely on the following symptoms.
+Each pet is unique and will have its own set of signs of stress, but until you are familiar with your pet's tendencies and reactions, you can generally rely on the following symptoms.

 Signs of stress in dogs:

 - Hair loss

 Indications of stress in the cat:

 - Urine marking, incontinence or uncleanliness

 - Feeding disorders

 - Compulsive licking